Traves-Theberge/chat_ui/README.md

     created_at timestamp with time zone DEFAULT now() );

-CREATE TABLE IF NOT EXISTS prompt_templates (
-    id uuid PRIMARY KEY DEFAULT uuid_generate_v4(),
-    name text NOT NULL,
-    content text NOT NULL,
-    created_at timestamp with time zone DEFAULT now(), updated_at timestamp with time zone DEFAULT now() );

--- Create an index on the name column for faster lookups CREATE INDEX IF NOT EXISTS idx_prompt_templates_name ON prompt_templates(name);

--- Create a trigger to update the updated_at column CREATE OR REPLACE FUNCTION update_modified_column() RETURNS TRIGGER AS $$
-BEGIN
-    NEW.updated_at = now();
-    RETURN NEW;
-END;
-$$ language 'plpgsql';

-CREATE TRIGGER IF NOT EXISTS update_prompt_templates_modtime BEFORE UPDATE ON prompt_templates
-FOR EACH ROW
-EXECUTE FUNCTION update_modified_column();
 ```

 These SQL commands will create the necessary tables for users, chat sessions, and conversations in your Supabase database.

-## Performance Considerations

-- Debouncing is used for certain operations like message fetching to prevent excessive API calls.
-- React's `useMemo` and `useCallback` are utilized in components for optimization.
-- The sidebar is collapsible to improve UI performance on mobile devices.
-- File uploads are handled asynchronously to prevent UI blocking.
-- Templates are stored in the database and fetched on-demand to reduce initial load time.
-- File uploads for placeholders are handled asynchronously to prevent UI blocking.

 ## Error Handling and Notifications